Science with The Amoeba Sisters

 Can I, or my school/district, purchase all 18 topics in one bundle?
 Do you do custom bundles?

-As of October 2018, we additionally offer custom bundles as well for our Unlectured Series.
-A custom bundle is made up of 8-17 selected of our Unlectured topics that an individual educator is interested in purchasing.
+Yes!
+We have a 18 topic bundle which includes the 18 topics from our first series.
+It is offered at a discount from purchasing them all separately.
+We additionally offer custom bundles as well for our Unlectured Series.
+A custom bundle is made up of selected of our Unlectured topics that an individual educator is interested in purchasing.
 We create a bundle with the specific topics they are interested in and also apply a similar percentage discount off that we use with our 18 topic bundle.
-The custom bundle is then made available publicly on TpT so that the individual (or any other interested educator) can purchase.
-See this custom bundle here as an example.
-Interested in a custom bundle of 8-17 topics?
-You can request one to be made on our TpT Q&A page.
-Note: At this time, we cannot make custom bundles with less than 8 requested topics.
+You can contact us to request a bundle.

 What are the terms of use for this product?